risingwavelabs/risingwave/docs/developer-guide.md

 ./risedev test-cov
 ```

+Some unit tests will not work if the `/tmp` directory is on a TmpFS file system: these unit tests will fail with this
+error message: `UnsupportedFilesystem(16914836)`.
+If this happens you can override the use of `/tmp` by setting the
+environment variable `RISINGWAVE_TEST_DIR` to a directory that is on a non-TmpFS filesystem, the unit tests will then
+place temporary files under your specified path.

 ### Planner tests

 RisingWave's SQL frontend has SQL planner tests.
 For more information, see [Planner Test Guide](../src/frontend/planner_test/README.md).